Global Convergence of SGD On Two Layer Neural Nets: Introduction

 \begin{lemma} It is possible to add a constant amount of Frobenius norm regularization on the weights, to the standard $\ell_2-$loss on depth-$2$ nets with activations like SoftPlus, sigmoid and tanh gates s.t with no assumptions on the data or the size of the net, the regularized loss would be a Villani function. \end{lemma}

+We note that the threshold amount of regularization needed in the above results is {\em not} dependent on the size/width of the net and can be shown to scale s.t it can be made arbitrarily small by choosing outer layer weights that are proportionately small.
+Since our convergence result stated in Theorem \ref{thm:summarymain} does not require any assumptions on the data or the neural net width, we posit that this significantly improves on previous work on proving convergence of SGD for shallow neural nets.

+The key idea that motivates the above lemma is that it was shown in \cite{weijie_sde} how the loss function satisfying the Villani condition is sufficient for a certain SDE to converge to its global minima - and this SDE was such that Proposition 3.5 therein showed that the loss along the SDE solution can be provably close in expectation to the loss at corresponding stages of the natural SGD.
+But the work in \cite{weijie_sde} did not give any explicit use-case in Machine Learning where this proof idea could be used -- and our key contribution is to unravel an opportune use case of this in a very standard setup with training neural nets.

-Since our result stated above does not require any assumptions on the data, or the neural net width, we posit that this significantly improves on previous work in this direction.
-To the best of our knowledge, similar convergence guarantees in the existing literature require either some minimum neural net width -- growing quickly w.r.t. inverse accuracy and the training set size (NTK regime \cite{bach_lazy, du_provable}), infinite width (Mean Field regime \cite{chizat2018global,chizat2022, montanari_pnas}) or other assumptions on the data when the width is parametric (e.g. realizable data, \cite{rongge_2nn_1, rongge_2nn_2}).
+To the best of our knowledge, similar convergence guarantees in the existing literature require either some minimum neural net width -- growing w.r.t. inverse accuracy and the training set size (NTK regime \cite{bach_lazy, du_provable}), infinite width (Mean Field regime \cite{chizat2018global,chizat2022, montanari_pnas}) or other assumptions on the data when the width is parametric (e.g. realizable data \cite{rongge_2nn_1, rongge_2nn_2}).
 In contrast to all these, we show that with appropriate $\ell_2$ regularization, SGD on mean squared error (MSE) loss on 2--layer sigmoid / tanh nets converges to the global infimum.
 Our critical observation towards this proof is that the above loss on 2--layer nets -- for a broad class of activation functions --- is a ``Villani function''.
 Our proof get completed by leveraging the relevant results in \cite{weijie_sde}.

 \paragraph{\textbf{Organization}}